-Requires several ingredients which you probably already have.
-Keeps well in fridge.
-If cooked too long, the sauce will turn into a firm paste while refrigerated.
+If sauce is cooked too long, it will form a paste in the fridge.
 It’s still good!
 Simply warm in microwave for 5 to 8 seconds to make it thin enough to drizzle.